Leukoplakia are patches on the tongue, in the mouth, or on the inside of the cheek.

 - Treat dental causes such as rough teeth, irregular denture surface, or fillings as soon as possible.

 - Stop smoking or using other tobacco products.

 - Do not drink alcohol.

 Leukoplakia is usually harmless.
-Lesions often clear up in a few weeks or months after the source of irritation is removed.
+Patches in the mouth often clear up in a few weeks or months after the source of irritation is removed.

-Call for an appointment with your health care provider if you have any lesions resembling leukoplakia or hairy leukoplakia.
+Call for an appointment with your health care provider if you have any patches that look like leukoplakia or hairy leukoplakia.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.

 - Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.